House of Stone Encounters, Creatures and

 guttural tones from their rotting vocal organs.

-Since grave risen are rarely encountered anywhere but cemeteries, burial
+Since grave risen are rarely encountered anywhere but cemeteries,

 grounds, or the like, they usually begin combat by animating corpses

 and sending them against their aggressors.
-After animating corpses, the
+After animating corpses,

 grave risen attempts to down its foes with its filthy claws.
-Slain foes are
+Slain

 destroyed (as detailed above) and are not consumed by a grave risen